alexdremov/MachOBuilder/README.md

 Several essential functions are used in the listing.

-`bindBranchExt` set relocation address of desired symbol in code.
-4 bytes address, X_86_64_RELOC_BRANCH
-args:
+`addInternalCodeSymbol` defines symbol at *offset* in code section
-- symbol
+- symbol - symbol name
-- code offset
+- offset - offset from the start of the section

-`bindSignedOffsetData` set relocation displacement of desired symbol in code.
-4 bytes address, X_86_64_RELOC_SIGNED
-args:
+`addInternalDataSymbol` defines symbol at *offset* in data section
-- symbol
+- symbol - symbol name
-- data offset
-- code offset
+- offset - offset from the start of the section

+`bindBranchExt` defines address position for relocation for external symbol
+- symbol - symbol name
+- offset - address offset from the start of the code section

+`bindSignedOffset` defines address position for relocation for internal symbol
+- symbol - symbol name
+- offset - address offset from the start of the code section